ismaeldarawsha/Design-Doc/README.md

 ```
 snakemake data/genomes_flat --cores 4
 ```
-OR to manually download all the genomes (since datasets tends to crash before completing on too many genomes), run this code:
+OR to manually download all the genomes (since datasets tends to crash before completing on too many genomes), run this code in the command line:
 ```
 datasets download genome taxon "Streptococcus agalactiae" \
     --include genome \